Voorman/cf-instacart-python/README.md

 # cf-instacart-python

-CareerFoundry Python Fundamentals for Data Analysts Displays the jupyter notebooks, visualizations that I worked on during my Career Foundry Data Analyst Course using the sample project "instacart".
+Displays the jupyter notebooks and visualizations that I worked on during my Career Foundry Data Analyst Course using the sample project "instacart".

 ## Objective